cleavr/cleaverdocs/content/documentation/load-balancer.md

 The selected app type will be used to:

 1. Automatically select sites when associating a server to the load balancer
-1. Create a web app that will be optimized to deploy the app
+1. Create a deployment workflow that will be optimized to deploy the app

 Enter the **Domain Name** for the website or use a free Cleavr temporary domain.